The Termite Social Structure

 They are the termites that can also reproduce albeit in a much smaller scale compared to The Royals.
 They are essentially a back-up system in case anything happens to their king and queen.
 And also unlike royalties, Secondary Termites do not have wings or eyes.

 As their name suggest, workers almost always comprise the entire colony.
-They essentially do all the hard work to keep the colony alive.
+They do all the hard work to keep the colony alive.
 From gathering food, building the nest, and even burying or disposing of dead members, they are the ones responsible for it.
 Due to the number of work they have to do, Workers are not able to fully mature and only live from one to two years.
-They are also the milky-white termites that humans usually encounter.
+They are also the milky-white termites that humans usually encounter and the ones first intercepted by termite control.

 L-R: 1) Termites crawling on surface 2) Worker Termites seen feeding their Queen 3) A Soldier Termite crawling alongside a number of Worker Termite.